 Jump online and start searching, or just drop into your local shaver shop. you can spend hours and probably some money trying to find the perfect electric shaver and still get it wrong.

 Here’s everything we think you need to know about how to choose an electric shaver and get it right every time.

 The brand of electric shaver is a great place to start.
-And with so many big names in the electric shaving market, you can bet that not every shave is created equal.
+And with so many big names in the electric shaving market, not every shave is created equal.

-Are just some of the most well know electric shaver brands on the market.
+Philips, Braun, Panasonic, and Remington are some of the most well-known electric shaver brands on the market

-That’s where we recommend you start, with a well-known brand.
-By choosing a trusted and reputable brand you can pretty much guarantee if something goes wrong you will be covered with a warranty or even a replacement guarantee, as well the build should be quality every time.
+So start with a well-known brand.
+By choosing a trusted and reputable brand you can pretty much guarantee if something goes wrong you will be covered with a warranty, as well the build should be quality every time.

-Usually, once you try a few brand name products, men generally start to favour one brand over the other and this mainly comes down to the past success we’ve had with that particular brand.
+Usually, once you try a few brand-name products, men generally start to favor one brand over the other and this mainly comes down to the past success we’ve had with that particular brand

-When it comes to choosing an electric shaver, here is some market data to consider:
+When it comes to choosing an electric shaver, just some market data to consider

 There are two categories of electric shaves